Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Memory in RL

 \subsection{Long-term memory in Memory DM}

-As defined in Definition~\ref{def:memory_dm_memory}, Memory DM tasks with short-term memory occur when event-recall pairs in the memory-intensive environment $\tilde{\mathcal{M}}_P$ are within the agent's context ($\xi \leq K$).
-Here, memory involves the agent's ability to connect information within a context, regardless of how large $K$ is.
-Examples include works like~\cite{esslinger2022dtqn,ni2023when,amago2024}.
-Validating short-term memory is straightforward by simply setting a sufficiently large context length $K$.
-However, validating long-term memory capabilities is more complex and of greater interest.
+As defined in \autoref{def:memory_dm_memory}, short-term Memory DM tasks arise when event-recall pairs in $\tilde{\mathcal{M}}_P$ fall within the agent's context ($\xi \leq K$), allowing decisions based on local correlations.
+This holds regardless of how large $K$ is.
+Examples include~\citep{esslinger2022dtqn,amago2024,ni2023when}.
+Validating STM is simple: increase $K$.
+In contrast, testing long-term memory requires more care and is typically more informative.

 Memory DM tasks requiring long-term memory occur when event-recall pairs in the memory-intensive environment $\tilde{\mathcal{M}}_P$ are outside the agent's context ($\xi > K$).
-In this case, memory involves the agent's ability to connect information beyond its context, necessitating memory mechanisms (Definition~\ref{def:memory_mechanism}) that can manage interaction histories $h$ longer than the agent's base model can handle.
+In this case, memory involves the agent's ability to connect information beyond its context, necessitating memory mechanisms (\autoref{def:memory_mechanism}) that can manage interaction histories $h$ longer than the agent's base model can handle.

 \begin{definition}[\textbf{Memory mechanisms}] Let the agent process histories $h_{t-K+1:t}$ of length $K$ at the current time $t$, where $K\in\mathbb{N}$ is agents context length.
 Then, a \textbf{memory mechanism} $\mu(K) : \mathbb{N} \rightarrow \mathbb{N}$ is defined as a function that, for a fixed $K$, allows the agent to process sequences of length $K_{eff} \geq K$, i.e., to establish global correlations out of context, where $K_{eff}$ is the \textit{effective context}.